 Make sure it works with the software and tools you’re already using

-When you’re looking for a payment processor or gateway, it’s important to verify if they can easily integrate with the software you already use (such as what you run your eCommerce website on, like Shopify), and if minimal (or any) coding is needed.
-This will save valuable time so you can get up and running more quickly.
 By opting for a platform that provides extensive customization options, you’ll be able to develop a powerful omnichannel approach for your eCommerce business.
 (Of course, if you have an excellent developer, you may opt to go for a system that requires quite a bit of coding as those tend to give developers a lot of flexibility in customizing the system for your precise needs.)

 Go with a provider that offers favorable pricing and rates

 Another key factor to look into is pricing.
-Many service providers may require a contract for multiple years, and often charge transaction fees of up to 2% for credit card payments.
+Many service providers may require a contract for multiple years and often charge transaction fees of up to 2% for credit card payments.
 Try to go for a payment systems provider offering transparent pricing options and agreements that clearly state what’s included in the monthly or annual plan, so you won’t be surprised when you receive your bill.
 Hidden fees are quite common with some providers and include such things as chargeback fees, monthly bill processing fees, and more.

 Opt for a provider that offers the latest payment tech and solutions

 Finally, you want to ensure your business is as future-proof as possible.
-You can do that by looking for a payment processor that offers multiple, secure payment options, both online and in-store.
+You can do that by looking for a payment processor that offers multiple secure payment options, both online and in-store.
 Make sure that the POS terminal you use can accept cards whether customers want to swipe, tap, or dip.

 According to Trading Platforms, mobile payments will make up one-third of all POS transactions by 2024, so consider having contactless payment options so customers can pay with their mobile wallet app.